Why Bitcoin Will End the Worst Heist in History

 Criminals from the past get their hands on a time machine that lets them travel to the present to steal money which they then take back to the past.
 Their victims are helpless to stop them.
 The criminals can’t be prosecuted or sued by the victims because they exist only in the victims’ past.
 Another cool twist is this: the victims wouldn’t remember they’d ever even had that money in the first place.
 They’d just be poorer by the amount that was stolen from them.

 But the victims would know they had been robbed because the crooks left a mark so obvious that the only possible explanation is that someone in the past had stolen this money.
-Everyone would know that they had money stolen from them because they each owed money for things they never bought or agreed to buying.
-They simply found themselves owing money for something that was consumed before they were even born.
-It therefore had to be that someone in the past bought something they were now on the hook for.
+Everyone would know they had money stolen from them because they each owed money for things they never bought or agreed to buy.
+They simply found themselves owing money for something consumed before they were born.
+It, therefore, had to be that someone in the past bought something they were now on the hook for.